 The DO’s & DON’Ts of FOG

-- Allow FOG to cool and then pour into a seal-able container and freeze.
+- DO allow FOG to cool and then pour into a seal-able container and freeze.
 Then you may throw away.

 - Wipe cookware and dishes with a paper towel to remove FOG before putting them into the sink or dishwasher.

-- Place strainers in your sink to catch food and then throw the food scraps in the trash.
+- DO place strainers in your sink to catch food and then throw the food scraps in the trash.

-- If large amounts of cooking oil are left over, think about reusing it!
+- If large amounts of cooking oil are left over, DO think about reusing it!

-- Never pour FOG into sinks, toilets, external drains, or storm sewers.
+- DON’T pour FOG into sinks, toilets, external drains, or storm sewers.

-- Grinding food up before rinsing it down the drain DOES NOT remove FOG and can clog pipes.
+- DON’T grind food up before rinsing it down the drain.
+It DOES NOT remove FOG and can clog pipes.